-The Atlanta AIDS Fund is a collaborative funding partnership between The Community Foundation, United Way of Metropolitan Atlanta, AIDS United, the Elton John AIDS Foundation, Jeffrey Fashion Cares and StyleAtlanta.
+The Atlanta AIDS Fund is a collaborative funding partnership between The Community Foundation, United Way of Greater Atlanta and Fashion Cares.

-Yet the disease continues to be major health concern.
-New HIV infection is concentrating most in people of color and people who are poor, homeless, incarcerated, have other health challenges, unprotected sex and/or use drugs.
-Their infections are more likely to progress to AIDS because these communities have unsubstantial or no access to health care and often do not get the level of treatment needed.
+Yet the disease continues to be a major health concern.
+New HIV infections are concentrating most in people of color and people who are poor, homeless, incarcerated, have other health challenges, unprotected sex and/or use drugs.
+Their infections are more likely to progress to AIDS because historically these communities have unsubstantial or no access to health care and often do not get the level of treatment needed.

 Startling statistics include:

 - Men who have sex with men still represent the largest group of people living with AIDS in Atlanta at 51%.

 - While African Americans make up 29% of Georgia’s population, they represent 77% of new AIDS cases in Georgia and 63% of all existing AIDS cases in Atlanta were among this group.

 - African-American women account for 87% of all women with AIDS in Atlanta.